nikitimi/examiner/README.md

 # Changelogs:

+**v1.0.3**

+- Added the Hemostasis and Thrombosis see the `lib/books/hemostasis_and_thrombosis` directory for the questions and answers.

 **v1.0.2**

 - Added the `a.txt` and `q.txt` files for the answers and questions respectively as reference for using the questions_data_formatter.sh script.